 The New York City economy is dynamic and constantly changing.
-Over the course of the city’s unique history, New York—which has been the nation’s largest city of every census (starting in 1790)—has experienced multiple waves of structural, economic, and systematic change.
+Over the course of the city’s unique history, New York—which has been the nation’s largest city in every census (starting in 1790)—has experienced multiple waves of structural, economic, and systematic change.

 These days, change in New York City is happening at an even faster pace.
-The COVID-19 outbreak, for example, changed the ways that many people work, socialize, and otherwise exist in the bustling metropolis of more than eight million people.
+The COVID-19 pandemic, for example, changed the ways that many people work, socialize, and otherwise exist in the bustling metropolis of more than eight million people.
 Many New Yorkers have changed jobs or, at the very least, have significantly restructured their career trajectory.

 It can be hard to tell where exactly New York might be at the end of the decade, or even tell where it might be one year from now.
 But if one thing has remained consistent throughout this city’s history, it’s that the city itself always has a way to adapt and change along with the times.